phantombuster/legacy-docs/library.rst

 Saves a distant or local file to your agent's persistent storage.

-If a file with the same name already exists on your agent's storage, it is overwritten.

 ``filePath`` (``String``)
     Path of the file to be saved.